Circle Program

 How does Circle Program spend its money?

 Circle Program directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Circle Program tax-deductible?